pu2clr/SI4735/examples/SI47XX_KITS/Lilygo_t_embed/README.md

 <BR>

-To solve that problem edit the file Documents/Arduino/libraries/FastLED/src/platforms/esp/32/clockless_rmt_esp32.h (See the right path of your Arduino installation) and choose one of the following three methods:
+To solve that problem, choose one of the following three methods:

 #### Methode one